abuque/robot-shop/output.md

 [32;1mratings_1    |[0m [2022-02-17 18:52:28] app.INFO: Annotated DataCenter us-west1 [] []
 [32;1mratings_1    |[0m [2022-02-17 18:52:28] app.INFO: Health-Check {"pdo_connectivity":true} []
 [32;1mratings_1    |[0m 127.0.0.1 - - [17/Feb/2022:18:52:28 +0000] "GET /_health HTTP/1.1" 200 313 "-" "curl/7.74.0"

+Answer to question 14: Yes, failure occurred when trying to push changes to the master repo.
+I can prevent the failure in the future by:
+1st.
+Fetching latest from the origin master repo
+2nd. pulling current version
+3rd. committing my changes
+4th.
+Pushing to the master repo.